sap-tutorials/Tutorials/tutorials/iot-cf-send-commands-mqtt/iot-cf-send-commands-mqtt.md

 **Prerequisites:**

+-   You have installed Java SE Runtime Environment 8.

 -   You have installed the MQTT client (Paho).
-A description of how to install the Paho client can be found in the tutorial [Install the Paho Client](https://developers.sap.com/tutorials/iot-cf-install-paho-client.html).
+A description of how to install the Paho client can be found in the tutorial [Install the Paho Client](iot-cf-install-paho-client).

+    >For ease of use, we recommend that you add `JAVA_HOME` to your PATH environment variables to point to where the JDK software is located.

 -   You have created the device model in step 1-4.